JENNIFER L. PING, MCM

 BA 1995, History

-Jennifer Ping, a life-long resident of Indiana, is a principal of Bose Public Affairs Group (BPAG) and managing director of strategic business services and focuses her practice on legislative and executive branch lobbying, federal, state and local procurement, political consulting, grassroots and grasstops consulting.
-She is also a principal in Bose Government Strategies, LLC (BGS) focusing on government regulatory consulting.
+Jennifer Ping, a life-long resident of Indiana, formerly a principal of Bose Public Affairs Group (BPAG) and managing director of strategic business services where she focused on legislative and executive branch lobbying, federal, state and local procurement, political consulting, grassroots and grasstops consulting, has joined Krieg Devault as their Executive Director of Governmental Affairs.

-Prior to joining BPAG and BGS, Ping served as principal of both Bose Ping Governmental Strategies and Tabbert Hahn Ping Global Strategies where she assisted clients in several capacities, including lobbying and legislative monitoring, issue management, administrative and regulatory affairs, government procurement contracts and other client advocacy matters.
+Prior to joining Krieg Devault, Ping served as principal of both Bose Ping Governmental Strategies and Tabbert Hahn Ping Global Strategies where she assisted clients in several capacities, including lobbying and legislative monitoring, issue management, administrative and regulatory affairs, government procurement contracts and other client advocacy matters.

 Ping is treasurer for State Auditor Tera Klutz of Indiana campaign.
 She served as the first female elected as chairwoman of the Marion County Republican Party.
 Ping was campaign chair and finance chair for the Sue Ellspermann for Lieutenant Governor Campaign.
 For 10 years she was vice chairwoman for the Marion County Republican Central Committee and vice chairwoman of the 7th Indiana Congressional District for the Indiana State Republican Party.
 Ping also was the Chairwoman for Women for Pence Coalition for Indiana Governor Mike Pence.
 She is past president of the Indiana Federation of Republican Women.
 She was elected three times to serve as a delegate for the National Republican Convention and in 2008 was the co-chair of Indiana Women for McCain.
 She is a 2006 graduate of the Richard G. Lugar Excellence in Public Service Series and in 2006 was the Republican candidate for Marion County Auditor.
 Ping served four years on the Marion County Alcohol Board.